meetwudi/code-connect-server/README.md

 ```
 $ code-connect-server
 ```
-Server will start and create a websocket listening on local port 6006.
+Server will start and create a websocket listening on local port 6006. `--port` command line parameters can custom port number.
 Run `$code-connect-server --help` for more commandline options.